SOD-4 Senior Mixed Signal PMIC Silicon Designer for Ultra Low Power Systems

 - OR -

 Informal enquiries can be made in confidence to email@example.com

 Appointment may be made on the Grade 6 Admin III Scale (B) €49,181- €58,719.
-In all instances the successful appointment will be at the first point of the scale.
+Salary placement on appointment will be in accordance with public sector pay policy.
 Note that there may be more than one appointment through the interview process for this role.

 Step 1 - click here to download and complete the Application form and indicate SOD-04 as the Job reference